 I do research on trustworthy AI in the project by AI4EU (funded by the European Commission under Horizon 2020).
 I also study economics, public policy, and philosophy at the London School of Economics and Political Science (LSE).
 Furthermore, I founded Effective Altruism Estonia, an NGO that promotes the ideas of how to do the most good using reason and evidence, where I now advise new leaders and volunteers.
 Previously, I worked for five years as a personal coach helping people improve their exercise, nutrition, and lifestyle habits.
 If you have a promising project that could improve the world a lot, let me know and I might join.

-My program is Philosophy and Public Policy in which I focus on a range of policy areas, including health care, development, social security, and climate change.
+My program at the LSE is Philosophy and Public Policy in which I focus on a range of policy areas, including health care, development, social security, and climate change.
 In addition, l engage with science policy topics like the nature of evidence, objectivity, and theory choice, and examine different approaches to the study of society such as rational, social, and public choice.
 My main interest is to help capture the benefits and mitigate the risks of artificial intelligence.